Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 All taxis are metered.
 If yours isn’t, get out.

-It’s also not a bad idea to have access to a maps app while you’re in a taxi in Thailand, so download your maps before you head out so that you can make sure your driver’s taking you where you need to go.
+It’s also not a bad idea to have access to a maps app while you’re in a taxi in Thailand.
+Download your maps before you head out to make sure your driver’s taking you where you need to go.

 Songthaews in Bangkok